dittorahmat/ideb-checking/plan.md

     -   On page load, the JavaScript will check if there are similar search results in `sessionStorage`.
     -   If results are found, the "Lihat Detail" link will be dynamically altered.
 Instead of a direct navigation link, it will trigger a JavaScript function to open a popup/modal.
 -   **Popup/Modal:**
-    -   The popup will fetch and display the content from a new file: `frontend/output-similar-badan-usaha.html`.
+    -   The popup will use Bootstrap's modal component to display the similar search results.
+    -   The modal will contain a table to display the list of results.

 ### c. `frontend/output-similar-badan-usaha.html` (New File)

 -   **Purpose:** This file will serve as the template for the popup that displays the similar search results.
 -   **Content:**
+    -   A Bootstrap modal structure.
     -   A table to display the list of results.
     -   Table headers will include fields from the JSON data (e.g., "Kode Jenis Pelapor", "Kode Pelapor", "Nama Debitur", "Nomor Identitas") and a new "Aksi" column.
     -   The table body will be populated dynamically using JavaScript.

+### d.
+Backend Changes (`backend/handlers.go`, `backend/routes.go`)

+-   **New API Endpoint:**
+    -   Create a new endpoint `/api/similar-search` to handle similar search requests.
+    -   This endpoint will read and return the data from `memory-bank/similar.json`.
+    -   Proper error handling with console logging when no results are found or other errors occur.

-### d. `frontend/script.js` (or new embedded script)
+### e. `frontend/script.js` (or new embedded script)

 -   **New Functions:**
     -   **`handleSimilarSearch(event)`**:
         -   Attached to the similar search form.
-        -   Handles the `fetch` request and `sessionStorage` logic.
+        -   Handles the `fetch` request to `/api/similar-search` and `sessionStorage` logic.
+        -   Displays the same loading indicator as used for exact match search.
     -   **`displaySimilarResultsPopup()`**:
-        -   Opens the popup/modal.
+        -   Opens a Bootstrap modal.
-        -   Loads `output-similar-badan-usaha.html`.
+        -   Dynamically creates the modal content with a table for results.
         -   Calls a function to populate the results table.
     -   **`populateSimilarResultsTable()`**:
         -   Retrieves the search results from `sessionStorage`.
-        -   Dynamically creates table rows in `output-similar-badan-usaha.html` for each result.
+        -   Dynamically creates table rows in the modal for each result.
         -   Each row will include a "Lihat Status" link in the "Aksi" column.
-This link will have `data-*` attributes to store the unique identifiers for that row's data (e.g., `data-kode-pelapor`).
+This link will have `data-*` attributes to store the unique identifiers for that row's data.
     -   **`handlePrintPdf(event)`**:
         -   Attached to the "Lihat Status" links in the popup.
         -   Reads the data from the `data-*` attributes of the clicked link.
         -   Makes a `fetch` request to the original backend endpoint responsible for generating the PDF, passing the specific data for the selected entry.
-        -   Handles the response to trigger the PDF download/display.
+        -   Handles the response to automatically trigger the PDF download.

 ## 3. User Flow Summary

 1. User navigates to `input-permintaan-badan-usaha.html` and fills out the "Similar Match Search" form.
 2. User clicks "Submit".
-3. The page shows a loading animation, sends the request, stores the results in `sessionStorage`, and redirects to `badan-usaha.html`.
+3. The page shows the same loading animation as exact match search, sends the request to `/api/similar-search`, stores the results in `sessionStorage`, and redirects to `badan-usaha.html`.
 4. On `badan-usaha.html`, the user clicks the "Lihat Detail" link.
-5. A popup appears, showing a table of the similar match results from `output-similar-badan-usaha.html`.
+5. A Bootstrap modal popup appears, showing a table of the similar match results.
 6. The user finds the desired result in the table and clicks the "Lihat Status" link for that row.
-7. The system initiates the original PDF generation process for that specific entity and the PDF is displayed or downloaded.
+7. The system initiates the original PDF generation process for that specific entity and the PDF is automatically downloaded.

----
-Once you approve this plan, I will proceed with creating and modifying the necessary files.
+## 4. Technical Implementation Details

+-   **SessionStorage Management:** Data will persist in sessionStorage until the browser tab is closed.
+-   **Error Handling:**
+    -   Frontend will display "Data tidak ditemukan" popup for no results or errors.
+    -   Backend will log detailed error messages to console for debugging.
+-   **UI/UX:**
+    -   Consistent loading indicator with exact match search.
+    -   Bootstrap modal for popup implementation.
+    -   "Lihat Status" buttons will automatically trigger PDF download.

+## 5. Implementation Status: COMPLETED

+All planned functionality has been successfully implemented as described above.
+The similar match search flow is fully operational with the following key features:

+- Similar search form in `input-permintaan-badan-usaha.html` works correctly
+- Results are fetched from the backend and displayed in a modal on the `badan-usaha.html` page
+- PDF generation works for individual results from the similar search
+- All error handling and user experience features are in place